-Who are the Big Brothers in the program?
+Who are the volunteers in the program?

-Our Big Brothers come from diverse backgrounds just like our Littles.
+Our Big Brothers and Sisters come from diverse backgrounds just like our Littles.
 They are regular people, just like you.
 You don’t need any special degrees or job skills.
 You just have to want to positively impact a young person.
 Role models come in all shapes and sizes, and you could be a perfect fit!

-When can I see my Little Brother?
+When can I see my Little?

 How much money should I spend?

 The quality of time invested with your Little is more important than the amount of money you spend.
 That’s why we don’t encourage spending a lot of money on your outings.
 The goal of the relationship is to help him see the world through a different lens so you can inspire him to become something he never thought possible.
 If you are going to spend money, we encourage you to seek out low-cost activities, especially in the beginning.
 Shoot hoops at a local park, play a game together, or share that pizza that you were going to have for lunch anyway.
 We offer donor-supported group activities that are a great way to meet other Bigs and Littles and a monthly calendar of activity ideas to do in the community.
-As a Big Brother, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.
+As a Big, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.

 Share an activity that gives you something in common to talk about.
 Buy a comic book to read together.
 Play a board game.
 Hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
 Select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!